 - Compliance of the project objectives with the call for proposals and with the guiding principles and priorities of the French global health strategy. - Selection of project beneficiaries that is relevant and consistent with their needs. - Relevance of the proposed approach and intervention methods. - Clear approach to strengthening the capacity and skills of HRH based on a needs assessment. - The project takes a cross-cutting approach to gender. - There is a strong logic in relation to strengthening work and complementarity with Global Fund grants. - Geographic relevance and coherence, particularly for multi-country projects. - Budget requested and management capacity: consistency between the level of budget requested and the project's planned activities; assessment of the team within the organization assigned to administrative and financial management and finally the organization's capacity to manage similar funding. - Relevance of the partnership and capacity strengthening: a greater level of diligence will be given to capacity strengthening of local organizations, which requires budget delegation.
-For single-country projects led by a local organization that is not obliged to delegate budget to partners, the quality of the partnership approach as well as the proposed activities to enable capacity strengthening will be assessed systematically. - A holistic approach, focused on people and their needs, including those located furthest from the health system, will be regarded particularly favorably in terms of the desired impact of proposed activities. - Partnerships as part of project implementation with government stakeholders in relation to HRH (ministries,) and training bodies will be viewed as beneficial. - If the letter of intent relates to continuing or renewing a project already funded by L'Initiative, there will be a considerable focus on the results achieved by the previous project, the learning that has been come from it and the inclusion of a project exit strategy and a plan for the sustainability of activities. - Projects that promote an inclusive and integrated response to different health issues faced by populations, including combatting pandemics, will be of particular interest.
+For single-country projects led by a local organization that is not obliged to delegate budget to partners, the quality of the partnership approach as well as the proposed activities to enable capacity strengthening will be assessed systematically. - A holistic approach, focused on people and their needs, including those located furthest from the health system, will be regarded particularly favorably in terms of the desired impact of proposed activities. - Partnerships as part of project implementation with government stakeholders in relation to HRH (ministries,) and training bodies will be viewed as beneficial. - Projects that promote an inclusive and integrated response to different health issues faced by populations, including combatting pandemics, will be of particular interest.
 This may involve systemic interventions relating to policies and regulations, organizational structures, as well as the behaviors and practices of key stakeholders.

-The scoring grid for the letters of intent, with the weighting of each criterion, is available in the consultation file (DCE), which can be downloaded from the POPs call for proposals submission platform11.
+The summary table used to assess letters of intent showing the weighting for each criterion is available in the information folder that can be downloaded from the POPs call for proposals submission platform7.